rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

                 virtual-host: /

 ```
-And every application is configured with the `cluster` profile under their `application.yml`,
+And every application is configured with the `cluster` profile in their `application.yml`:
-similar to this configuration:
 ```yaml
 spring:
   application: